argoproj/argo-events/api/sensor.md

 <p>

-OpenFaasTrigger refers to the trigger type of OpenFass
+OpenWhiskTrigger refers to the specification of the OpenWhisk trigger.

 </p>